jeena/catdog/report.md

 It essentially groups edges, which can be imperfect, to object candidates by performing an explicit voting procedure.
 Detecting straight lines can be done by describing them as <code>y = mx + b</code> where <code>m</code> is the slope of the line and <code>b</code> is the intercept.
 The line is not represented by descrete points <code>(x1,y1)(x2,y2)</code> but instead as a <code>point(x,y)</code> in the parameter space, which makes detection of lines, which are a bit off, possible.
 In practice it is still more complicated, please read the [Wikipedia article](https://en.wikipedia.org/wiki/Hough_transform) about it.

-Because of lack of time I did not implement it myself but used the probabilistic [OpenCV implementation](http://docs.opencv.org/modules/imgproc/doc/feature_detection.html?highlight=houghlinesp#houghlinesp).
+I did not implement it myself but used the often used and tested probabilistic [OpenCV implementation](http://docs.opencv.org/modules/imgproc/doc/feature_detection.html?highlight=houghlinesp#houghlinesp).

 ## 3.2.
 Line features